kylesimmonsKPMG/dotnet_tester/CONTRIBUTING.md

 ## Getting started

 ### Commit
 A commit is a discrete change to one or more files that you have write permissions to.
-These changes are recorded in the local repository.
-Commits should be made only after testing the code.
+These changes are recorded in the local repository. **Company Name** policy is that commits should be made only after testing the code.
 Make small changes and commit the code often to a branch.
 Include short, detailed descriptions in the "Update" box of the changes made, and give the update title a distinctive name.
 This will launch a pull request to the code owner or administrator, who will decide whether or not to approve the change.

 <img width="878" alt="image" src="https://user-images.githubusercontent.com/123562599/216442741-3b9ff3e3-2bf2-4b6d-b4a6-2cf827fd3bf0.png">